matt1484/bl3_auto_vip/README.md

 3. Unzip the folder
 4. Run it, you will be prompted for username and password
 5. Enter username and password (we only use this info to sign into borderlands)
-6. Watch it do it’s magic
+6. Watch it do its magic
 7. Repeat when more codes come out